3D bioprinting: Tissue engineering

 3D bioprinting can be used to reconstruct tissue from various regions of the body.
 The precursor to the adoption of 3D printing in healthcare was a series of trials conducted by researchers at Boston Children's Hospital.
 The team built replacement urinary bladders by hand for seven patients by constructing scaffolds, then layering the scaffolds with cells from the patients and allowing them to grow.
 The trials were a success as the patients remained in good health 7 years after implantation, which led a research fellow named Anthony Atala, MD, to search for ways to automate the process.
 Patients with end-stage bladder disease can now be treated by using bio-engineered bladder tissues to rebuild the damaged organ.
 This technology can also potentially be applied to bone, skin, cartilage and muscle tissue.
 Though one long-term goal of 3D bioprinting technology is to reconstruct an entire organ as well as minimize the problem of the lack of organs for transplantation.
 There has been little success in bioprinting of fully functional organs e.g. liver, skin, meniscus or pancreas.
 Unlike implantable stents, organs have complex shapes and are significantly harder to bioprint.
 A bioprinted heart, for example, must not only meet structural requirements, but also vascularization, mechanical load, and electrical signal propagation requirements.
 In 2022, the first success of a clinical trial for a 3D bioprinted transplant that is made from the patient's own cells, an external ear to treat microtia, was reported.
+The limitations of 3D bioprinting are associated with physiologically irrelevant morphology and unsuccessful histological evaluation methods.

 3D bioprinting contributes to significant advances in the medical field of tissue engineering by allowing for research to be done on innovative materials called biomaterials.
 Some of the most notable bioengineered substances are usually stronger than the average bodily materials, including soft tissue and bone.
 These constituents can act as future substitutes, even improvements, for the original body materials.
 In addition, the Defense Threat Reduction Agency aims to print mini organs such as hearts, livers, and lungs as the potential to test new drugs more accurately and perhaps eliminate the need for testing in animals.